-Puzzles: The trick with puzzles is to keep all the pieces together.
-Choose puzzles without too many components and be sure each puzzle has a home of its own.
-It is also good to choose puzzles that are quick to put away – you solve it or you don’t in the limited time you have, and then it goes back to its home…no saving allowed.
+The trick with these is to keep all the pieces together.
+Choose options without too many components, and be sure each puzzle has a home of its own.
+It is also good to choose options that are quick to put away – you solve it or you don’t in the limited time you have, and then it goes back to its home…no saving allowed.
 Some ideas include Tangrams, Happy Cubes, Soma Cube, Brick By Brick, Rush Hour, Toothpick Puzzles, just to name a few.

-Pencil & Paper Puzzles I am particularly fond of Grid Logic Puzzles because they work on so many levels.
-But there is also Sudoku, and tons and tons of brain teasers and other puzzles.
-I am also quite keen on Evan Moor’s Critical & Creative Thinking Activities series, but that makes sense since I wrote them.
-Another option is the Highlights magazine, Puzzlemania, you can pick those up for almost nothing at yard sales.
+I am particularly fond of Grid Logic Puzzles because they work on so many levels.
+But there is also Sudoku and tons and tons of brain teasers and other puzzles.
+I am also quite keen on Evan Moor’s Critical and Creative Thinking Activities series, but that makes sense since I wrote them.
+Another option is the Highlights magazine, Puzzlemania; you can pick those up for almost nothing at yard sales.
 Get out your favorite book, copy some off and put them in your Puzzle Place.
 Rotate frequently.

-Games Like puzzles, choose ones without tons of pieces and that don’t take forever to play.
-Some of my favorites for the classroom include: SET, Blokus 3D (I love Classic Bokus, but too many tiny pieces for the classroom), Mancala, Boggle, Connect 4, and of course chess.
+Like puzzles, choose ones without tons of pieces and that don’t take forever to play.
+Some of my favorites for the classroom include: SET, Blokus 3-D (I love Classic Bokus, but too many tiny pieces for the classroom), Mancala, Boggle, Connect 4, and of course chess.

 Be sure to check out the rest of the Creative Classroom Series.